whoward/docs/markdown/tutorials/js-unit-testing.md

 karma start karma.conf-ci.js
 ```

 Note that this will by default start [Sauce Connect](/reference/sauce-connect/) to establish a secure tunnel between your local machine and Sauce's cloud.
-To speed up the time it takes to connect to Sauce's cloud, you can start Sauce Connect in the background by using one of the [binaries](/reference/sauce-connect/#basic-setup) or the [Mac app](https://saucelabs.com/mac) and then setting the `startConnect` option to `false` in the `karma.conf-ci.js` file (make sure to change it back to `true` before running on CI).
+To speed up the time it takes to connect to Sauce's cloud, you can start Sauce Connect in the background by using one of the [binaries](/reference/sauce-connect/#basic-setup) or the [Mac app](https://saucelabs.com/mac) and then setting the `startConnect` option to `false` in the `sauceLabs` dictionary inside your `karma.conf-ci.js` file (make sure to change it back to `true` before running on CI).

 ## Using the karma-sauce-launcher in CI